Click the icon in the top-right of each advert to enlarge it

 28. Dog Chow

 The best print ads combine brilliant art direction whilst still maintaining the brand's image and ethos.
 And here's a great example that instantly put a smile on our faces.
 Dog Chow is a dog food from Purina, and Publicis was tasked with creating a series of ads to promote it.
 Entitled 'Stop treating your dog like a trashcan', the series taps into pet owner guilt and encourages them to shell out for some top-quality dog food.

 A species in rapid decline, the African penguin needs help.
 South African advertising agency Bittersuite and SANCOOB, a non-profit organisation that aims to protect threatened seabirds, recently developed this innovative series of print ads to raise awareness of the penguin's critical situation.

 Inspired by the artwork of Dutch graphic artist M.C.
 Escher, two of the designs feature clever optical illusions to draw the viewer in for a closer look and get their message across.
 The third draws inspiration from optometrists' eye charts, featuring a timeline of different sized penguins to show the decline in the species.

-29. Ottawa International Animation Festival (OIAF)
+30. Ottawa International Animation Festival (OIAF)

-30. Dumb Ways to Die
+31. Dumb Ways to Die

-Back in November, Melbourne Australia's Metro train system decided to take a different approach to public safety video.
-Their ad 'Dumb Ways to Die' – featuring animated characters playing out the lyrics of a comedy song about idiotic deaths – quickly became a viral hit and won a series of awards.
-The campaign, created in conjunction with Melbourne ad agency McCann, has now inspired a series of print ads - and they're just as brilliant.
+Melbourne Australia's Metro train system decided to take a different approach to public safety video.
+Its Dumb Ways to Die animation, featuring animated characters playing out the lyrics of a comedy song about idiotic deaths quickly became a viral hit and won a series of awards (watch it here, but be warned: you'll be singing the song all week).
+The campaign, created in conjunction with Melbourne ad agency McCann, inspired a series of print ads, and they're just as brilliant.
 We love how the cuteness of the character designs is balanced by the goriness of their deaths.